Meme1079/PsychWiki/PsychWiki_Source/Basics of Coding.md

 ## Loops
 Loops are opposite of `Non-Loops` they can execute code multiple times

-Also are only going to mention `for-do` loop and not `while-do`, `repeat-until`.
-Because these loops are broken when using it and can be recreated in Funkin lua.
-If you know what you're doing.
+Also am only going to mention `for-do` loop and not `while-do`, `repeat-until`.
+Because these loops are broken when using it and can be recreated in Funkin lua if you know what you're doing.

 ### for-do
 It enables you to run a collection of commands, primarily used in `setPropertyFromGroup()` and `getPropertyFromGroup()` for notes.